 The continued use of AVID, BEST and STEAM strategies will be evidenced and supported.
 These research-based strategies have proven successful for those using them with fidelity.
-Additionally, training in and the incorporation of research-based Kagan strategies into classroom lessons will be an expectation for the 2017-2018 school year.
 Incorporation of the focused note-taking and single-binder organization systems have embedded structures to support student success.
 Writing, Inquiry, Collaboration, Organization, and Reading (WICOR) strategies continue to be infused across the curriculum to increasingly engage students at more rigorous levels, and continue to provide a strong foundation of ambitious standards-based instruction (Standards-based instruction encourages teachers to focus on the "power standard" - or Big Ideas - and utilizes the other standards to support these.
 This instructional focus puts the emphasis on the depth and rigor of the standard and requires students to gain more than just a foundational understanding of each standard.).
 An increase in teacher commitment to use these strategies will continue to support growth in student achievement.
 As we move forward with our commitment to academic growth, deployment of purposeful performance tasks, curriculum mapping, higher level questioning and understanding the intent and implementation of the content standards will enable teachers to provide a purpose and direction for student learning and academic engagement.

 The expectation of posted Lesson and Unit Essential Questions (LEQs and UEQs) has helped students understand what they are expected to Know, Understand and Do (KUD) as a result of the instruction.
 Keeping the focus on the rigorous intent of the Standards bridges the gap between ambiguity and clarity.
-Additionally, incorporating Kagan strategies to intentionally engage all learners in daily lessons will result in a more comprehensive understanding of the content by even the most reluctant learner.

 What are the areas of successful student achievement and what data shows evidence of improvements?
+What are the concerns with student achievement?
+Provide data to support concerns.